 To ensure an organization has a documented process for how the organization publicly contributes Open Source.
 A policy may exist such that contributions are not permitted at all.
 In that situation it is understood that no procedure may exist and this requirement would nevertheless be met.

-Goal 6:6.0 Certify Verify Adherence to OpenChain Requirements
+Goal 6:6.0 Certify Adherence to the OpenChain Specification Requirements